Tlayudona´s “Women in Mezcal” Series

 One important (and often-overlooked dimension) of mezcal production is that of the women who have traditionally played imperative roles in the cultivation of agave, the distillation process, and the burgeoning mezcal industry.

-We´ll be delving into some general mezcal information particular to three regions of Oaxaca– Sola de Vega, Miahatlán, and the Mixteca— so that those of you with no prior experience with mezcal can receive a varied and comprehensive introduction.
+We´ll also delve into some general mezcal information particular to three regions of Oaxaca: Sola de Vega, Miahatlán, and the Mixteca.